BerlinSky/athena-template/README.md

 # Web Application Starter Kit

-### Create a site menu template: site-menu.html
+### Create a site menu template: site-menu-2.html

-### Branch: site-menu
+### Branch: site-menu-2

 ### Design goals:
-1. Extend the structure from the header-footer
-2. Add a vertical menu in the mobile mode
-3. Add a horizontal menu in the desktop mode
+In the mobile mode: Construct a menu with accordion on the category level, so the user can expand or collapse menu categories.

 ### Steps to use the starter kit